Overcoming Seasonal Depression the Natural Way

 However, those with SAD should let the sunlight indoors by opening curtains and blinds whenever possible.
 Installing skylights and trimming tree branches (visit https://www.thelocaltreeexperts.com/ for more) away from windows is also something you can do to let in more light.

-This might be the most effective way at naturally overcoming seasonal depression.
+This might be the most effective way to naturally overcoming seasonal depression.

 Another option is a dawn simulator that gradually awakens you by increasing the amount of light coming from a bulb.
 This can help to regulate sleep cycles and circadian rhythms.